gdyrrahitis/dotnet-retry/ReadMe.md

 ### Description
 A retry library for C#, which can retry a given operation.
 It consists of 3 Classes to use, `RetryWrapper.cs`, `RetryStatic.cs`, `Retry.cs`.
 The first two end up to use `Retry.cs` in the end.
 More on Classes section.
-`Retry` class uses a recursive way to try to re-run the provided operation.
-The method retries are stored into a `Stack` and recursivelly, every X time, which is provided to the call of the retry method, the operation is popped out of the `Stack`, in order to run.
-If, it won't run, after the maximum retries have met, an `AggregateException` will be thrown, along with the exceptions thrown from the method invocation.
+`Retry` class contains operations, methods named `Attemp` to re-run a failed action or function (`Func<T>`).
+Method retries are performed in a loop, and upon failure are delayed for X amount of time, which X is provided to the call of the retry method.
+After reaching the maximum number of retries, an `AggregateException` will be thrown, which contains all the exceptions occured for the method invocation.
-It also supports async methods for retrying, which tries to execute the method, waiting for the result.
+Retries are performed in a linear fashion.

 ### Classes
 * `RetryWrapper.cs`.
 A wrapper class that wraps the static 'RetryStatic.cs`.
 It is intended to be used on test suites.